 You are invited to come and explore the trees of the University of Oregon Campus.
 The campus today is a 295-acre arboretum containing approximately 4,000 trees of more than 500 species.
 This self-guided tour is an introduction to some of the many fascinating and significant trees on the University of Oregon campus.
 The marked route of the tour is about one mile long and will take approximately one hour to complete.
-The first stop on this tour, the "Moon Tree" Douglas-fir, is located near the northeast corner of the EMU along East 13th Avenue, west of Carson Hall, and south of Willamette Hall.

-Tours available on the UOregon App
+The first stop on this tour, the "Moon Tree" Douglas Fir, is located near the northeast corner of the EMU along East 13th Avenue, west of Carson Hall, and south of Willamette Land Acknowledgment: The University of Oregon is located within the traditional homelands of the Southern Kalapuya.
+Following the Willamette Valley Treaty of 1855, Kalapuya people were forcibly removed to the Coast Reservation in Western Oregon.
+Today, descendants are citizens of the Confederated Tribes of Grand Ronde Community of Oregon and the Confederated Tribes of the Siletz Indians of Oregon.
+Tours available on the UOregon App Self-guided Tour, April 2021

-December 2020

-1 The "Moon Tree" Douglas-fir (Pseudotsuga menziesii) This tree, known as the "Moon Tree," was grown from seeds that orbited the moon carried by astronaut Stuart Roosa on Apollo XIV in 1971.
+1 The "Moon Tree" Douglas Fir (Pseudotsuga menziesii) This tree, also known as the "Moon Tree," was grown from seeds carried to the moon by astronaut Stuart Roosa on Apollo XIV in 1971.
 The seedling was planted in 1978 where Willamette Hall now stands.
 It was transplanted in 1987 to accommodate the construction of the science complex additions.

 2 Dawn Redwood, Water Fir (Metasequoia glyptostroboides) Fossilized leaves of this deciduous conifer (its needles drop seasonally) can be found throughout the northern hemisphere, including central Oregon.
 This species was previously thought to be extinct until it was discovered in Szechuan China in 1943.
-In 1947 the Arnold Arboretum at Harvard financed the collection and distribution of the seed throughout the world.
+In 1947, the Arnold Arboretum at Harvard financed the collection and distribution of the seed throughout the world.
 This tree is a Eugene Legacy Tree.